Morrisville, North Carolina: Parks and recreation

+Morrisville is home to eight parks, two community centers, four greenways and a fitness center.
 Morrisville has several youth sports groups, such as youth basketball, baseball, softball, soccer, and cricket.

+List of Parks

 Government

-Morrisville operates under the Council-Manager form of government.
-The citizens elect a Mayor and Town Council as the town's governing body.
-After each municipal election, the Town Council selects a Mayor Pro Tem.
-The Town Manager, Martha Paige, is appointed by the Council to serve as the chief operating officer administering all municipal affairs.
-The current Mayor is TJ Cawley and Mayor Pro Tem is Liz Johnson.
+Morrisville operates under the council–manager form of government.
+The citizens elect a mayor and town council as the town's governing body.
+After each municipal election, the town council selects a mayor pro tem.
+The town manager, Martha Paige, is appointed by the council to serve as the chief operating officer administering all municipal affairs.
+The current mayor is TJ Cawley and the mayor pro tem is Satish Garimella.
 Morrisville Council members include Steve Rao, Vicki Scroggins-Johnson, Satish Garimella, Anne Robotti, and Donna Fender.

 The North Carolina State Board of Dental Examiners has its headquarters in Morrisville.